Howarat/Senior-Design-Project/Major Project Constraints.md

 to what they publicly display for instance, causing them to lose profits as miners find it out.
 There could also be a possibility that they don’t want to publicly display API information that is easy for others to see and decide that their pool is not as good as another.

-Time: Time constraints with learning and writing code
-There could be possible time constraints due to having to put in time to learn.
-Alongside learning these new technologies, we would also have to finish both front end and back end setup before the time of the convention.